-Jim: Just a little tip, it’s a play pen– either right side up if they’re young…
+Jim: Just a little tip, its playpen, either right side up if they’re young-

 Ruth: I think it was like, what are you doing?

-Patrick: I blocked it out of my memory.
+Patrick: I’ve blocked it out of my memory.
+I don’t remember.

 Jim: Yeah, it’s so true.
 Pat and Ruth, uh, you have mentioned a couple of times that it’s getting easier for you.
-How old’s your oldest?
+Uh, how, how old’s your oldest?

 Patrick: He’s 15.

-Jim: So 15 to 8 are the range of the kids.
+Jim: … are the range of the kids.
 It is getting easier.
-It does get a little easier at that point – self-sufficient.
-They can make a sandwich…
+It does get a little easier at that point.
+Self-sufficient.
+They can make a sandwich. (laughs)

-Jim: …Isn’t that happiness?
-But dial it back just a little bit when that demand was so high, what were some of the practical ways that you protected and guarded your marriage?
-Maybe, this will even sound uncomfortable at the expense of your kids.
+Jim: But, yeah, dial it back just a little bit when that demand was so high.
+What were some of the practical ways that you protected and guarded your marriage?
+Uh, maybe this will even sound uncomfortable, at the expense of your kids.

 Jim: That was an area I could have done a better job.
 How about you, John?
 You’re probably pretty good.

 Jim: You delegated.
-I could’ve come home and done better at that, you know.
-But, Patrick, way to go.
-You get the A. We get the Fs.
+I could have come home and done better at that; you know?

 Patrick: Sure.
-You know, I think, for us, we – like Ruth just said – we both went into that understanding that this is us laying down our life for one another.
-That, you know, Jesus calls the husband to lay down his life for his wife and his family just as he did for the church.
-And so I think us recognizing that this is something we had to do together, that alone – uh – helped carry some of those heavy burdens early on.
-But I think one of the things we’ve done over the years is just redeem the time that we do have.
-I think, oftentimes, we get so caught up in looking at all the time we don’t have in this busy season.
-And so I think looking at the time that we do have – um – that can go a long way.
-I mean, I know, you know, even still today, just Ruth and I going and walking the dog together – uh – is time that we do have.
-That’s something I’ve got to do every single day, multiple times a day, but we can take that ordinary, everyday event and use that – um – as time together.
-We oftentimes go to the grocery store together.
-Not super romantic.
-But again, just the two of us…
+You know, I think, um, for us, uh, like Ruth just said, we, we both went into that understanding that this is, uh, us laying down our life for one another, that, that, you know, Jesus calls a husband to lay down his life for his wife and his family, just as he did for the church.
+And so, I think us recognizing that this is something we had to do together, uh, that alone, uh, helped carry some of those heavy burdens early on.
+But I think one of the things we, we’ve done over the years is just redeemed the time that we do have.
+I think, oftentimes, we get so caught up in looking at all the time we don’t have in this busy season, and so I think looking at the time that we do have, um, that can go a long way.
+I mean, I know, um, you know, even still today, just Ruth and I going and walking the dog together, uh, is time that we do have.
+That’s something I’ve got to do every single day, multiple times a day, but we can take that ordinary, everyday event-

-Jim: No, we all do – we all do that.
+Jim: That one we all do.
+We all do that.

-John: But do you walk the aisles together or do you divide the list up and then meet at the end?
+John: Yeah, but do you walk the aisles together, or do you, do you divide the list up and then meet at the end?

-Patrick: We divide it.
-It’s divide and conquer.
+Patrick: We, we divide it.
+It’s divide and conquer, yeah.